matthew-webber/team-generator/README.md

 Pick teams of 2 or splitting teams right down the middle entering '2' or 's' respectively.

+A random team name pulled from TeamNames.txt will be assigned to each team for added fun.

 ```text
 Team size?
 s